Beatrice Beebe: Biography

 After graduate school, Beebe continued her work with Stern as a postdoctoral fellow at NYSPI from 1973 to 1975.
 During this period she discovered the chase and dodge pattern between mother and infant, where the mother follows the child's movement and the child moves their head back and away.
 Beebe described this as "an early example of bidirectional influence" and evidence that the infant, along with the mother, is directly influencing the relationship.
 After her fellowship, she worked at Yeshiva University from 1976 to 1992, and remained at NYSPI where she ran and continues to run the Communications Science Lab.
-Stern and Joseph Jaffe, a Clinical Professor of Psychiatry at Columbia, were her closest research collaborators until they both passed away in 2012.
+Stern and Joseph Jaffe, a Clinical Professor of Psychiatry at Columbia, were her closest research collaborators until they both died in 2012.
 In 1995 she joined the faculty at the College of Physicians & Surgeons, Columbia University.

 In 2018, Beebe received a research grant from the National Institute of Health to study how exposure to endocrine disrupting pollutants in utero alters mother-infant interaction and infant development.
 She is also conducting a 30-year follow up study that attempts to predict attachment style in young adulthood based on the research participant's attachment style from infancy.

 As a psychoanalyst, Beebe treated the philosopher and author Gordon Marino.
 She received a Certificate Specialization Psychotherapy - Psychoanalysis from New York University in 1986, and is a founding faculty member at the Institute for The Psychoanalytic Study of Subjectivity.

 Beebe is married to Edward McCrorie, a Professor Emeritus of English at Providence College.